morlandi/django-datatables-view/README.rst

 but hidden to the user.

 DatatablesView will serialize the required data during table navigation;
-in order to render the initial site page, you need another "application" view, normally based on a template.
+in order to render the initial web page which should contain the table, you need another "application" view, normally based on a template.

 In the template, insert a <table> element and connect it to the DataTable machinery, as show below.